akohli74/eaze-interview/Readme.md

     * Store the result of the job so it can be retrieved later by ID.

 **Solution:**
-  1. Interview.Green.Web.Scraper your endpoint during this exercise.
+  1. Green.Web.Scraper your endpoint during this exercise.

 **Hints:**
   1. Look at using Quartz for scheduling.